top of page

 Sarah has been waiting an entire week to read another story about Mungie.
 She can't wait to find out what that sassy, precocious little boy does in today’s episode.

 "Happy Saturday morning, Sarah.
 What can I do for you today?"
 Sarah doesn't know the librarian’s proper name; she only knows him by sight and has made up a name for him.
-She calls him Bob.
+She calls him Locomotive Bob.
 He doesn't seem to mind at all.

 room with unwashed stories."
 Sarah lives in a time where ALL stories are specifically crafted to fit a generic "approved" theme and an approved storyline criteria.
 This library is not one of the recently built government-controlled and government-designed libraries.
 This is one of the few that has a history of old-school architecture and, with it, old-school flavor.
 Everything Bob does officially follows the government guidelines, but unofficially, the old library is home to secret rooms and magic catalogues.
 As he does every Saturday, from his weathered desk in the lobby, Bob takes the buttery smooth glance around the room.
 When the seemingly ancient librarian is satisfied no one is watching, Bob casts a little side-eye look at Sarah.